dpc-sdp/ripple/docs/content/design-system/5.components/social-share.md

 ### When and how to use

-- Use it to enable users to share pages to social media
+- Use it to enable users to share pages to social media.
-- Place in sidebar section of pages
+- Place in sidebar section of pages.
-- Link labels should be the social media platform
+- Link labels should be the social media platform name.

 ### When and how not to use

-- Don't use for sites that aren't social media channels
+- Don't use for links to sites that aren't social media channels.
-- Avoid placing in a page's body section
+- Avoid placing in a page's body section.
-- Don't use with labels that aren't social media platform names
+- Don't use with labels that aren't social media platform names.

 ---

 ## Theming

-Social Share uses colour for:
+Social share uses colour for:

 - indicating an action to users
 - icons.